-Another main challenge of the future will be that the only constant is change.
+There is no doubt that the main challenge of the future will be that the only constant is change.
 To deal with this constant change the educational base must be flexible.
 The graduates must possess skills to adapt to a rapidly changing labour market and they must possess skills to deal even with the unknown problems of the future.

-The point is, that professional and technical skills can be acquired and updated at a later stage in ones career while skills for theoretical problem-solving and skills for learning to learn can only be achieved through the process of academic training at the universities.
+The point is, that professional and technical skills can be acquired and updated at a later stage in ones career while skills for theoretical problemsolving and skills for learning to learn can only be achieved through the process of academic training at the universities.